• Skip to main content

 Grilled steak and charred corn, peppers and onions on a sheet pan.

-Serve fajitas with all your favorite toppings - cheese, guacamole, salsa, tomatoes, lettuce, plain yogurt or sour cream, extra cilantro leaves, and lots of lime wedges to freshly squeeze!
+Serve fajitas with all your favorite toppings - cheese, Guacamole, Cherry Tomato Pico de Gallo Salsa, tomatoes, lettuce, plain yogurt or sour cream, extra cilantro leaves, and lots of lime wedges to freshly squeeze!

 Grilled fajita ingredients sliced on a sheet pan ready to assemble into tacos.